-Since signing the Women in Finance Charter in February 2018, we have continued to embed a comprehensive action plan focused on our recruitment activities, the progression of women at and to senior levels and organisational culture.
+BNP Paribas CIB signed the Women in Finance Charter in 2018, leading to the development of a comprehensive action plan focused on our recruitment activities, the progression of women to – and at – senior levels and organisational culture.
 As at 31 August 2021 we had reached 25% female representation in our senior management population.

 In 2020 and 2021, we progressed two initiatives that support our work on gender.
-The first, a management programme, launched in 2020, which provides a comprehensive suite of training modules and resources to ensure managers are able to both handle day-to-day operational challenges, and fully demonstrate and communicate our shared values, beliefs and ways of working.
+The first, a management programme, launched in 2020, which provides a comprehensive suite of training modules and resources to ensure managers are able to both handle day-to-day operational challenges and fully demonstrate and communicate our shared values, beliefs and ways of working.

-Our development programme for mid-career women has run successfully for two consecutive years, with the aim of helping female employees strategically manage their careers and further strengthen our pipeline of female talent.
+Our development programme for mid-career women has now run successfully for three consecutive years, with the aim of helping female employees strategically manage their careers and further strengthen our pipeline of female talent.
 This year brought a new focus on intersectionality, acknowledging some of the unique challenges for women with diverse characteristics and backgrounds.

-We continue to run two programmes aimed at supporting employees in key points in their lives and which can affect career progress: the New and Expectant Parents programme and our Menopause at Work Initiative.
-This year we have launched an additional Menopause support service through an external provider, providing access to NHS-trained menopause practitioners.
+We continue to run programmes aimed at supporting employees at important points in their lives and which can affect career progress such as the New and Expectant Parents programme .
+We also offer additional services as part of our benefits and wellbeing offering, including a Menopause support service through an external provider, providing access to NHS-trained menopause practitioners.

-Our action plan is supported by ongoing engagement and peer support through our gender balance and Parents & Carers employee networks, working closely with four other employee networks.
-We continue to raise awareness and engage employees in our journey through our communications and events programme, including a campaign for International Women’s Day and an annual Diversity and Inclusion Week.
+Our action plan on gender is supported by ongoing engagement and peer support through our gender balance and Parents & Carers employee networks, working closely with four other employee networks.
+We also implement an annual communications and events programme, including a campaign for International Women’s Day and an annual Diversity and Inclusion Week.